-Although Aroundtown Group's current debt structure primarily involves debt at fixed interest rates or, where variable interest rates apply, is predominantly subject to interest rate hedging agreements, the increase in interest rates may have a negative impact on Aroundtown Group's ability to refinance existing debt or incur additional debt on favourable terms.
-Financial institutions such as banks may also be subject to increased equity requirements and balance sheet regulations resulting in restraints to lend out money to customers which could make it more difficult for Aroundtown to obtain bank financing at desired terms.
-In general, rising interest rates (or market expectations regarding future increases in interest rates) would make financing required by Aroundtown Group for its acquisition, capital expenditure and/or other real estate activities more expensive, which could reduce Aroundtown Group's profits.
+Although Aroundtown Group's current debt structure primarily involves debt at fixed interest rates or, where variable interest rates apply, is predominantly subject to interest rate hedging agreements, the increase in interest rates may have a negative impact on Aroundtown Group's ability to refinance existing debt or incur additional debt on favorable terms.
+Financial institutions such as banks may seek to reduce their exposure to the real estate sector and also might be subject to increased equity requirements and balance sheet regulations resulting in restraints to lend out money to customers which could make it more difficult for Aroundtown Group to obtain bank financing at desired terms.
+In general, rising interest rates (or market expectations regarding future increases in interest rates) would make financing required by Aroundtown Group for its refinancing, acquisition, capital expenditure and/or other real estate activities more expensive, which could reduce Aroundtown Group's profits.